sanyuan0704/island.js/docs/en/index.md

   - title: 'Islands Arch: The higher performance in production'
     details: Designed to be islands architecture, means less javascript bundle, partial hydration and better performance about FCP, TTI.
     icon: ✨
+  - title: 'Feature Rich: The powerful features'
+    details: Out of box support for i18n, full-text search etc.
+    icon: 🛠️
+  - title: 'TypeScript: Typed API Support'
+    details: Written in TypeScript, with type definitions for APIs.
+    icon: 🔑
+  - title: 'Customizable: The flexible way to customize'
+    details: You can customize the theme ui and the build process.
+    icon: 🎨
 ---